 Health Benefits of Fasting

-Like many disciplines of divine origin, regular fasting also comes with health benefits as well.
+This is all the more reason why religious orders need to return to the venerable practice of regular fasting, which not only has been the standard par excellence in aesthetic discipline throughout history, but also provides health benefits as well.
 Medical reports suggest that fasting allows the digestive tract a chance to rest, relieving the body's energy expenditure to be devoted to other functions, such as fighting off latent bodily ailments.
 (It is believed that this is precisely the reason why a sick person naturally loses his appetite).
-Fasting can also help increase one's energy level (fatigue while fasting is more commonly a symptom of sugar dependency).
-Medical reports indicate that strict fasting (water only, or water and some bread) also allows the body to "detoxify" from certain toxins that lay dormant in body fat, and gives the body a chance to return to its normal functioning state.
-Fasting also helps the body break its dependence on simple sugars, while jumpstarting its own ability to produce energy from fat cells.
-If leptin and endorphin production was suppressed by sugar tolerance, fasting will help regain communication to the brain to suppress hunger cravings.
-Fasting combined with a restrained diet will also help produce a more stable mood, and will avoid overwhelming the body with continual peaks and lows in blood sugar.
-Other effects of fasting include; a decrease in core body temperature (stay cooler during hot summers), more restful sleep, increased efficiency in the body's processing of food, and increase in alertness.
+Fasting can also help increase one's energy level (fatigue while fasting is more commonly a symptom of blood sugar imbalance, due to a developed dependency on processed sugars).
+It has been suggested (though medical reports on this topic are scant) that strict fasting also allows the body to "detoxify" from certain toxins that lay dormant in fat cells, and gives the body a chance to return to its normal functioning state.
+Fasting combined with a restrained diet will also help produce a more stable mood, avoiding the peaks and lows common to the standard american diet.

 Davide A. Bianchini, Contact